diagrams/diagrams-doc/doc/diagrams-tutorial.rst

 * HTML_
 * `Literate Haskell`_  (XXX is this true?!)

-.. _HTML: /tutorial/diagrams-tutorial.html
+.. _HTML: /doc/diagrams-tutorial.html
-.. `Literate Haskell`_: /tutorial/DiagramsTutorial.lhs
+.. _`Literate Haskell`: /doc/DiagramsTutorial.lhs

 Whatever you do, don't just read it: download the ``.lhs`` version so you can play around with the content of the tutorial interactively!